vacu9708/Study-records/Operating system/Process synchronization/README.md

 ~~~

 ## Example using a lock for multi-processing
-There is no semaphore that protects the critical section, so the output is unstable.
+**Without a mutex**: There is no semaphore that protects the critical section, so the output is unstable.
 ~~~python
 from multiprocessing import Process, Value, Lock